On the number of fuzzy subgroups of symmetric group $ S_5 $: Main Results

 We have

-Hence the theorem holds.\\ \textbf Theorem 4.
-The number $h(S_{5})$ of all distinct fuzzy subgroups of the symmetric group $S_{5}$ is 4154.\\ \textbf Theorem 4.2[15 ].For $ n\geq 5$, the number $h(S_{n})$ of all distinct fuzzy subgroups of the symmetric group $ S_{n}$ satisfies the following inequality;
+{\bf Theorem :} The number $h(S_{5})$ of all distinct fuzzy subgroups of the symmetric group $S_{5}$ is 3784.\\ {\bf Theorem[3] :} For $ n\geq 5$, the number $h(S_{n})$ of all distinct fuzzy subgroups of the symmetric group $ S_{n}$ satisfies the following inequality;